vmware-tanzu/velero/design/plugin-backup-and-restore-progress.md

 }
 ```

-For every backup operation of volume, Volume snapshotter creates VolumePluginBackup CR in Velero namespace with the name which will be same as return value from CreateSnapshot.
+For every backup operation of volume, volume snapshotter creates VolumePluginBackup CR in Velero namespace.
 It keep updating the progress of operation along with other details like Volume name, Backup Name, SnapshotID etc as mentioned in the CR.

+In order to know the CR created for the particular backup of a volume, volume snapshotters adds following labels to CR:
+`velero.io/backup-name` with value as Backup Name, and,
+`velero.io/volume-name` with value as volume that is undergoing backup
+Backup name being unique won't cause issues like duplicates in identifying the CR.

+Though no restrictions are required on the name of CR, as a general practice, volume snapshotter can name this CR with the value same as return value of CreateSnapshot.

-After return from `CreateSnapshot` in `takePVSnapshot`, if VolumePluginBackup CR of snapshotID exists, Velero adds this CR to backupRequest.
+After return from `CreateSnapshot` in `takePVSnapshot`, if VolumePluginBackup CR exists for particular backup of the volume, velero adds this CR to `backupRequest`.
 During persistBackup call, this CR also will be backed up to backup location.

 In backupSyncController, it checks for any VolumePluginBackup CRs that need to be synced from backup location, and syncs them to cluster if needed.